Skip to Content

 You already write tickets for your team.
 Pilot reads the same tickets.
 No new workflow to learn.
 No prompt engineering.
 No special syntax.
 Write the ticket like you would for a junior developer, label it pilot, and the work gets done.

-This is Pilot's core differentiator.
-Navigator (opens in a new tab) is a Claude Code plugin that provides deep codebase understanding through strategic documentation loading.
+This is Pilot’s core differentiator.
+Pilot’s built-in context engine provides deep codebase understanding through strategic documentation loading.
 It reduces token usage by 92% (from 150k to 12k tokens per session) while giving Pilot knowledge of your:

 • Architecture — System design, data flows, component relationships